 So I’ve come up with six basic principles to follow when giving others advice.
 You know, because I’m so convinced of how fucking right I always am.

 I think these principles are widely applicable as well, whether you’re helping your nephew deal with bullies at school, or critiquing some guy’s Starcraft theory on a nerd forum, or giving life advice to your brother.
-If you genuinely want to help someone, I recommend the following:
+If you genuinely want to help someone, I recommend the following these six principles.

 Bad Advice Example: In response to someone excited about getting accepted to graduate school.